 Your members are working hard with the City of London Corporation, the UK Environmental Law Association, and the Legal Sustainability Alliance on removing on-site shredder vans.

-The following exchange took place between Mainelli, M.M., Alderman to the Chairman of the Planning and Transportation Committee at Common Council on Thursday, 3 December 2015:
+The following exchange took place between Alderman Professor Michael Mainelli and Chris Hayward CC as the Chairman of the Planning and Transportation Committee at Common Council on Thursday, 3 December 2015 (from the minutes of Common Council)

 Alderman Professor Michael Mainelli asked a question of the Chairman of the Planning and Transportation Committee concerning the impact of confidential shredding vans operating within the City.
 In response, the Chairman noted the concerns that had been raised and reassured Members that the issue was being looked at seriously.
 He advised that a report was being prepared for the Planning and Transportation Committee to enable a full and measured consideration to take place.